-As laid down in the TEN-E Regulation4, last amended by Commission Delegated Regulation (EU) 2024/1041 of 28 November 2023 (The Union list of Projects of Common Interest (PCIs) and Projects of Mutual Interest (PMIs) - "The PCI and PMI list"), PCIs are key infrastructure projects aimed at completing the European internal energy market and help the EU to achieve its energy and climate objectives: delivering affordable, secure and sustainable energy for all Europeans while pursuing a climate-neutral economy by 2050.
-PMIs are key cross-border energy infrastructure projects between the EU and non-EU countries, which contribute to the energy and climate policy objectives of the Union.
+As laid down in the TEN-E Regulation8, last amended by Commission Delegated act C(2023)7930 final (First Union list of Projects of Common Interest (PCIs) and Projects of Mutual Interest (PMIs), Projects of Common Interest (PCIs) are key infrastructure projects aimed at completing the European internal energy market and help the EU to achieve its energy and climate objectives: delivering affordable, secure and sustainable energy for all Europeans while pursuing a climate-neutral economy by 2050.
+Projects of Mutual Interest (PMIs) are key cross-border energy infrastructure projects between the EU and non-EU countries, which contribute to the energy and climate policy objectives of the Union.

-PCIs must contribute to at least one of the 11 strategic geographical energy infrastructure priority corridors, identified in the fields of electricity, offshore grids, hydrogen and electrolysers, and the three Union-wide energy infrastructure priority areas for smart electricity grids, smart gas grids and carbon dioxide transportation networks.
-PMIs are electricity, hydrogen and CO2 projects that fall within the energy infrastructure categories set out in point 1(a) or (f), point 3(a), or point 5(a) or (c) of Annex II of the TEN-E Regulation promoted by the Union in cooperation with third countries which contribute to the Union's 2030 targets for energy and climate and its 2050 climate neutrality objective.
+PCIs and PMIs must contribute to at least one of the 11 strategic geographical energy infrastructure priority corridors, identified in the fields of electricity, offshore grids, hydrogen and electrolysers, and the three Union-wide energy infrastructure priority areas for smart electricity grids, smart gas grids and carbon dioxide transportation networks, and a framework for the identification, planning and implementation of PMIs developed by the Union together with third countries in the fields of electricity, hydrogen and carbon dioxide transportation networks.
 PCIs and PMIs must feature overall benefits outweighing their costs and meet general and specific criteria in relation to their cross-border impact, sustainability, market integration, security of supply, competition, and contribution to the decarbonisation of the energy sector.